witnet/witnet-rust/docs/architecture/managers/managers.md

 ### Incoming messages: Other actors -> Manager

-Managers will handle the reception of different messages.
-Each message handler will have one or more input parameters and one output.

 When a `ManagerMessage` message arrives at the manager actor, it has to be processed by a handler function.
-That handler function needs to be defined inside the `Handler<Message>` trait of the manager.
+That handler function needs to be defined inside the `Handler<ManagerMessage>` trait of the manager.
 This trait must also define the `Result` type as well, just like it was done in the implementation of the `Message` trait: